roysmith/python-tools/README.rst

 python programmers.
 All of the code in this repo is released under a BSD license (see the top-level LICENSE file).

+Some of the code in this repository was released courtesy of S7 Labs (http://s7labs.com) and/or Songza Media, Inc (http://songza.com).
-Code released courtesy of S7 Labs (http://s7labs.com).
-Thank you to Songza Media, Inc (http://songza.com) for allowing this to happen.
+Thank you to S7 and Songza for allowing this to happen.

 mongoengine
 ===========